top of page

 Media coverage: VoxEU

 with Steffen Andersen, Stephen Dimmock, and Kasper Meisner Nielsen.
 Download paper.
+Online Appendix.

-Presented at Aarhus University, Academy of Behavioral Finance and Economics, Australia National University Summer Camp, Bank of England Workshop, Copenhagen Business School, CEPR Household Finance Conference, ESSEC Business School, Frankfurt School of Management, Helsinki Finance Summit, IESEG Business School, London Business School, Tilburg University, Toulouse School of Economics, University of Alabama, University of Geneva, University of Hawaii, University of Zurich, and the Workshop on Micro Data Meet Macro Models
+Presented at Aarhus University, Academy of Behavioral Finance and Economics, Australia National University Summer Camp, Bank of England Workshop, Copenhagen Business School, CEPR Household Finance Conference, ESSEC Business School, FIRS Conference, Frankfurt School of Management, Goethe University, Helsinki Finance Summit, IESEG Business School, London Business School, Tilburg University, Toulouse School of Economics, University of Alabama, University of Geneva, University of Hawaii, University of Zurich, and the Workshop on Micro Data Meet Macro Models

 bottom of page